arec1b0/KubeSentiment/docs/configuration/ARCHITECTURE.md

 - ✅ Clear domain separation
 - ✅ IDE autocomplete works better
 - ✅ Easy to mock specific domains in tests
+- ✅ Obvious which configuration domain is used

+---

 ### Pattern 2: Backward-Compatible Access (Existing Code)